OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-09.md

 He also said, “Blessed be the Lord, the God of Shem!
 May Canaan be the slave of Shem.

 ## Genesis 9:27
-May God enlarge Japheth, and may he dwell in the tents of Shem; and may Canaan be his servant.”
+May God expand Japheth's territory, and may he reside in the tents of Shem; and may Canaan be his servant.”

 ## Genesis 9:28
 Noah lived 350 years after the flood.